 - Understanding the importance of conflicts of interest.

 - Identifying conflicts of interest.

-- Evaluation, management or avoidance of conflicts.
+- Evaluating, managing or avoiding conflicts.

 - Managing adviser conflicts.

 - Having a conflicts of interest policy.

 The Regulator takes the view that the chair of the trustee board should play a key role in the management of conflicts, and that it is the chair's job to make sure that trustees are aware of their responsibilities and that conflicts are declared and managed or avoided.
 The Regulator's guidance suggests that an independent chair is ideally positioned to supervise conflicts management and avoidance procedures.